 state.7 The control function of journalism over these powers can actually be a particularly effective form of power, inasmuch as critical, investigative research manage to expose bad decisions, corruption and scandals in state, society, and especially among the economic and political elites.
 In order to be able to optimally fulfil this public task journalists must be able to work independently, freely without censorship or restrictions, and must keep their distance from government offices.
 Professional journalism is responsible for a correspondingly well-founded information offer.
 That is its central function in a democratic society.
-This also and especially includes the information from bad news for the purpose of initiating debates in society: "negatively influenced journalism is a self-purifying power of democracy" and one of its correctives.
-Negativism Negativism Negativism Negativism In the refore one of the essential news values.
+This also and especially includes the information from bad news for the purpose of initiating debates in society: "negatively influenced journalism is a self-purifying power of democracy"8 and one of its correctives.9 Negativism10 is therefore one of the essential news values.